Over 5,600 listed buildings

 In extreme cases where building owners have not taken reasonable steps to preserve a listed building, we can do the work at the owner’s cost or even compulsorily purchase a building at risk.

-You can report a historic building which is either derelict or not being properly preserved to the duty planner
+You can report a historic building which is either derelict or not being properly preserved to the planning advice and information service

 Does the council help pay to restore or repair buildings at risk?